emmermacherp/SpringBootMongoDB/README.md

 # SpringBootMongoDB
-Some kind of DAO for MongoDB using with SpringBoot applications
+Some kind of DAO for MongoDB to be used with SpringBoot applications

+TODO: create a sample project